Deployment - Frequently asked questions

 Creating these patches require a lot of CPU and time.
 Because the game developer has full control over the previous and next game version files, he has the time to create the patch and deploy it beforehand.
 If Gizmo checked each file's actual contents, and then create a new patch, it would take a lot longer, than it would to simply copy the entire file.

 If a 1MB patch updates a 1,2GB file, then Gizmo will need to deploy the file again.
-Patches usually update a large number of files, thus forcing Gizmo to redeploy them.
+Patches usually modify many different files, thus forcing Gizmo to redeploy them.

 9.Why does Gizmo re-deploy the game after every restart?